Citronics/debos-lemon/README.md

 resize2fs /dev/mmcblk0p20p2
 ```

-if it fails the first time (it happes, I don't know why yet), the run those commands a second time and you should see your `/` taking severa GB now.
+if it fails the first time (it happes, I don't know why yet), then run those commands a second time and you should see your `/` taking several GB now.

 ## Disclaimer
 This is a very early stage support.
 Use it at your own risk.